emqx/cloud-docs/en_US/rule_engine/rule_engine_republish.md

-# Use the EMQ X Cloud rule engine of message republishing
+# Use the EMQX Cloud rule engine of message republishing

 When a message meets a certain features, you want to publish it to other topics without writing code.
-EMQ X Cloud has prepared such a service for you: By using the EMQ X Cloud rule engine-message republishing, you can easily achieve this function.
+EMQX Cloud has prepared such a service for you: By using the EMQX Cloud rule engine-message republishing, you can easily achieve this function.

 This guide will complete the creation of a `message republishing` rule engine to achieve the following goals: